OPPORTUNITIES

 The role of modern technology in agriculture

 As with any other business sector, technology plays a crucial role in the fruition of the agribusiness value chain.
-The Food and Agriculture Organization (FAO) of the United Nations emphasizes the importance of digitalization in creating highly productive systems that will ensure that the agriculture industry sustainably meets the needs of the global population well into the future — and the increasing pervasiveness of digitalization in the industry is referred to as the “digital agricultural revolution”
+The Food and Agriculture Organization (FAO) of the United Nations emphasizes the importance of digitalization in creating highly productive systems that will ensure that the agriculture industry sustainably meets the needs of the global population well into the future — and the increasing pervasiveness of digitalization in the industry is referred to as the “digital agricultural revolution”.

 According to a report by the World Bank, digital innovations and technologies can be beneficial both on the farm and off the farm, helping create a more efficient agrifood value chain.
 On the farm, emerging digital technologies can help boost technical efficiency and improve the allocation of physical, natural, and human capital.
 Off the farm, they can allow for lower transaction costs by providing access to different types of transaction data and market information.
 The availability of digital technologies can therefore result in more efficient and sustainable production and transaction processes in the agrifood system.¹